 - While making turns, especially right turns, truck drivers need more space to swing the behemoth to turn safely.
 During such times, the drivers can’t see the vehicles coming behind.
 Before you try to overtake, make sure the truck is not trying to turn.
 Tailgating the trucks in such instances paves the path for horrendous crashes.

 - In slow-moving traffic, make sure to give enough space while you are in the front or at the rear of the truck.
 Sudden stopping or moving of the truck is very dangerous to the other vehicles.
 Don’t ever try to rush through the traffic.
 An 18-wheeler is surely a juggernaut that can crush your car completely in adverse situations.

 - While going alongside the trucks, air turbulence may affect your balance and make you fall.
 Don’t try to cross the truck too close to its body.

 - Adverse weather conditions are dangerous to all vehicles.
 Think about a giant in hostile weather.
 Controlling the big rigs on slippery roads need more effort than the pigmies.

 - Tanker trucks carrying hazardous substances may pose the most detrimental threat to all.
-Even slight derelictions may cause mighty explosions to clean sweep the entire area.
+Even slight derelictions may cause mighty explosions to clean-sweep the entire area.

-- Overloaded and unbalanced cargo in the trucks makes the drivers find it hard to steer it.
+- Overloaded and unbalanced cargo in the trucks makes the drivers find it hard to steer them.
 Such overloads might result in tire explosions, which would send debris to the surrounding with force.
 The excess load can damage the brake system, and stopping the truck becomes too hard.
 When unfastened cargos fall down, this may crush the vehicles coming behind.